kubernetes/website/content/en/blog/_posts/2023-04-11-kubernetes-1.27-blog.md

 ## Freeze `k8s.gcr.io` image registry

 Replacing the old image registry, [k8s.gcr.io](https://cloud.google.com/container-registry/) with [registry.k8s.io](https://github.com/kubernetes/registry.k8s.io) which has been generally available for several months.
 The Kubernetes project created and runs the `registry.k8s.io` image registry, which is fully controlled by the community.
-This means that the old registry `k8s.gcr.io` will be frozen and no further images for Kubernetes and related subprojects will be pushed to the old registry.
+This means that the old registry `k8s.gcr.io` will be frozen and no further images for Kubernetes and related sub-projects will be published to the old registry.

-What does this change mean for contributors:
+What does this change mean for contributors?

-* If you are a maintainer of a subproject, you will need to update your manifests and Helm charts to use the new registry.
+* If you are a maintainer of a sub-project, you will need to update your manifests and Helm charts to use the new registry.
+For more information, checkout this [project](https://github.com/kubernetes-sigs/community-images).

-What does this change mean for end users:
+What does this change mean for end users?

-* This Kubernetes release will not be published to the old registry.
+* Kubernetes `v1.27` release will not be published to the `k8s.gcr.io` registry.

-* Patch releases for v1.24, v1.25, and v1.26 will no longer be published to the old registry after April.
+* Patch releases for `v1.24`, `v1.25`, and `v1.26` will no longer be published to the old registry after April.

 * Starting in v1.25, the default image registry has been set to `registry.k8s.io`.
 This value is overridable in kubeadm and kubelet but setting it to `k8s.gcr.io` will fail for new releases after April as they won’t be present in the old registry.